 One way to help detect whether you're ovulating is to watch for the LH Surge.

 The luteinizing hormone is excreted by your pituitary gland and is responsible for the release of your egg at ovulation.
 LH is always in your system but usually at low levels.

 There is a surge of luteinizing hormone (LH) when your body's estrogen level reaches a certain level.
 The estrogen level tells your pituitary gland to release a surge of LH.
 When the LH surges, your most mature egg fully ripens and then erupts from your ovary.
 This eruption is ovulation.

 If you are trying to get pregnant, knowing when your LH surge happens lets you know that having sex now would be a good idea.
 As you can only get pregnant for a very short period around ovulation, knowing this information is vital.

-To detect an LH surge, you can use an Ovulation Predictor Kit, known as an OPK.
-The kit looks for that increase in Luteinizing Hormone that takes place just before you ovulate.
+You can use an ovulation predictor kit (OPK), to determine when there is an increase in luteinizing hormone.
 That surge usually takes place about a day before ovulation, though for some women it can occur as many as three days before ovulation.